 Can I Vote-by-Mail?

-In many states, everyone may vote-by-mail and may even automatically get a ballot or vote-by-mail application.
+In many states, everyone may vote by mail and may even automatically get a ballot or vote-by-mail application.
 Other states have different rules about who may vote by mail.
 To learn more about whether you can vote by mail or absentee ballot, click here.

 To learn more about whether you can vote by mail, click here.